 At PSE&G, our focus is on investing capital in T&D infrastructure and clean energy programs to enhance the reliability and resiliency of our T&D system, meet customer expectations and support public policy objectives.
-For the years 2023-2027, PSE&G's capital investment program is estimated to be in a range of \$15.5 billion to \$18 billion, resulting in an expected compound annual growth in rate base of 6% to 7.5% from year-end 2022 to year-end 2027.
-This represents the majority of PSEG's total capital investment program of \$16.3 billion to \$18.9 billion.
-The low end of PSE&G's range includes an extension of our Gas System Modernization Program (GSMP) and Clean Energy Future (CEF)-EE program at their current average annual investment levels plus inflation, as these programs are expected to continue beyond their currently approved timeframes.
-The upper end of our capital investment range includes an extension of our Energy Strong program, which otherwise concludes in 2024, as well as the remaining portion of our CEF proposal (portion of Electric Vehicle (EV) and Energy Storage (ES) programs) and a potentially higher amount of investments for gas replacement work and CEF-EE beyond current levels.
-In May 2023, the BPU approved a \$280 million nine-month extension of our CEF-EE program through June 2024.
+For the years 2023-2027, PSE&G's 2024-2028, our regulated capital investment program is estimated to be in a range of \$15.5 billion \$18 billion to \$18 billion, resulting \$21 billion.
+We expect these capital investments to result in an expected a compound annual growth rate in our regulated rate base in a range of 6% to 7.5% from year-end 2022 2023 to year-end 2027.
+This represents 2028.
+The regulated capital investments represent the majority of PSEG's total capital investment program of \$16.3 billion \$19 billion to \$18.9 billion \$22.5 billion.
+The low end of PSE&G's the range includes an extension of our Gas System Modernization Program (GSMP) and Clean Energy Future (CEF)-EE program at their current average annual investment levels plus inflation, as these programs are expected to continue beyond their currently approved timeframes.
+The upper end of our capital investment range includes incremental investments, particularly for an extension expansion of our Energy Strong program, which otherwise concludes in 2024, current EE programs as well as other clean energy and infrastructure investments.

+At PSE&G, our focus is on investing capital in T&D infrastructure and clean energy programs to enhance the remaining portion reliability and resiliency of our CEF proposal (portion of Electric Vehicle (EV) T&D system, meet customer expectations and Energy Storage (ES) programs) and a potentially higher amount of investments for gas replacement work and CEF-EE beyond current levels.
+In May support public policy objectives.

+During 2023, the BPU approved a \$280 million nine-month extension of our CEF-EE program through June 2024.
 In October 2023, the

-BPU approved a two-year extension of our current GSMP program to replace at least 400 miles of cast iron and unprotected steel mains and services in our gas system.
-The extension provides for main replacement through December 2025 plus trailing services replacement and paving costs into 2026 and totals approximately \$900 million of investment.
-Of the \$900 million, \$750 million is recovered through three periodic rate updates with the balance recovered through a future rate case.
-Our broader GSMP III, which also included projects to introduce renewable natural gas and hydrogen blending into our existing distribution system is being held in abeyance, with negotiations reinitiated by January 2025 with the intent of beginning the work in January 2026.
-A remaining component of our CEF-EV program related to medium and heavy duty charging infrastructure has been the subject of a stakeholder process that the BPU began in 2021 and we expect that this effort will result in PSE&G submitting a filing targeting infrastructure investments for the medium and heavy duty EV market in 2024.
+BPU approved 2024 and a two-year extension of our current GSMP program to replace at least 400 miles of cast iron and unprotected steel mains and services in our gas system.
+The GSMP program extension provides for main replacement through December 2025 plus trailing services replacement and paving costs into 2026 and totals approximately \$900 million of investment.
+Of the \$900 million, \$750 million is recovered through three periodic rate updates with the balance recovered through a future distribution base rate case.

+Our broader GSMP III, which also included projects to introduce renewable natural gas and hydrogen blending into our existing distribution system is being held in abeyance, with negotiations to be reinitiated by January 2025 with the intent of beginning the work in January 2026.
+A remaining component of our CEF-EV CEF-Electric Vehicle (EV) program related to medium medium- and heavy duty heavy-duty charging infrastructure has been the subject of a stakeholder process that the BPU began in 2021 and we expect that this effort will result in PSE&G submitting a filing targeting infrastructure investments for the medium and heavy duty medium-and heavy-duty EV market in 2024. after the BPU finalizes its program and filing requirements.
 In September 2022, the BPU released a draft Storage Incentive Program proposal and is currently undertaking a stakeholder process to determine the details of the program.
-In the meantime, our CEF-ES program is being held in abeyance.
-Pursuant to our GSMP II and Energy Strong II programs, we are required to file a distribution base rate case no later than December 31, 2023.
-Among other things, the rate case will recover capital expenditures associated with these programs that are not already in rates, as well as the Advanced Metering Infrastructure (AMI) and EV programs, other investments that are not recovered through periodic rate roll-ins, and several other cost and return factors.
-We expect to conclude the case in the second half of 2024.
+In the meantime, our CEF-ES CEF-Energy Storage (ES) program is being held in abeyance.